Will the lockdown be extended beyond May 3: Here are some pointers

 Don’t be scared, let us tackle this together: PM tells CMs

-Reiterating the mantra of 'do gaz doori', he said that masks and face covers will become part of our lives in the days ahead.
+Reiterating the mantra of 'do gaj doori', he said that masks and face covers will become part of our lives in the days ahead.
 He added that under the circumstances, everyone's aim must be rapid response.
 He pointed out that many people are self-declaring whether they have cough and cold or symptoms, and that this is a welcome sign.

 On the issue of bringing back the Indians stranded abroad, the PM said that this has to be done keeping in mind the fact that they don't get inconvenienced and their families are not under any risk.